-Animal Services does not have a foster program, however, Foster Care Programs are a critical piece of lifesaving efforts.
-When an animal is sick or injured or just needs someone to teach it basic manners and basic training, foster parents help fill the gap between the time the animal is brought into the Animal Services Shelter and the time they are adopted.
-Foster parents can choose to foster the dog or cat that best fits in with their family's home.
-There are also times when the shelters have cats and dogs who are ill or injured and need a short recuperative stay in someone’s home until they are adoptable.
+Animal Services does not have a foster program, however Foster Care Programs are a critical piece of lifesaving efforts.
+Foster parents help fill the gap between when the animal is brought to the Animal Services Shelter and when they are adopted.
+Foster parents can choose to foster a dog or cat that best fits in their family to help with socialization, basic training, or offer recuperation time for sick or injured pets before adoption.
 We need foster homes to help us save lives.

 In hopes of saving as many pets as possible, Animal Services partners with various rescue groups who have foster programs to better serve our animal population.
 Listed below are rescue groups that welcome your assistance in the fostering our pets.

 You may also visit Petfinder.com.
 On the home page, go to the left hand side of the screen and look for welfare or rescue group section.
 You can type in a Savannah zip code and more rescue groups should pull up, including the groups listed above.
 You may also keyword search for pure-breed rescues through any web browser.